-- for legal entities overdrafts; and - for individuals loans up to RR 750 thousand inclusive under the program "Consumer loan without collateral"; loans up to RR 1 million inclusive under the program "Consumer loan to individuals JSC RSHB salary card holder", and to individuals clients of JSC RSHB as salary card holders for more than 6 months up to RR 1.5 million inclusive; loans up to RR 1 million under the program "Credit card" and overdrafts; loans up to RR 1 million inclusive under the program "Refinancing consumer loans"; loans up to RR 700 thousand inclusive under the program "loans to the sole farmers without collateral"; loans up to RR 500 thousand inclusive under the programs "Pension credit" and "Pension credit plus".
+- for legal entities overdrafts; and - for individuala: - loans up to RR 750 thousand (for employees of companies that participate in salary project and the Bank employees who receive salary on bank accounts opened in the Bank for not less than 6 months - up to RR 1.5 million) inclusive under the programs "Consumer loan without collateral" and "Consumer loan without collateral for members of the Russian public organization "The union of gardeners of Russia"; - loans up to RR 1 million (for clients of the Bank who receive salary on bank accounts opened in the Bank for not less than 6 months - up to RR 1.5 million), inclusive under the program "Consumer loan to individuals - JSC "Russian agricultural Bank" salary card holder"; - loans up to RR 1 million (or equivalent to RR 1 million in a foreign currency) under the program "Credit card" and overdrafts (up to RR 300 thousand or equivalent in a foreign currency); - loans up to RR 750 thousand inclusive under the program "Refinancing consumer loans" (for employees of companies that participate in salary project and the Bank employees - up to RR 1 million); - loans up to RR 700 thousand inclusive under the program "loans to the sole farmers without collateral"; - loans up to RR 500 thousand inclusive under the programs "Pension loan" and "Pension losn plus".

-Refer to Note 36 for the disclosure of fair value of each class of loans and advances to customers and fair value hierarchy for loans and advances to customers.
-Geographical and liquidity analyses of loans and advances to customers are disclosed in Note 31.
-The information on related party transactions is disclosed in Note 38.
+Refer to Note 37 for the disclosure of fair value of each class of loans and advances to customers and fair value hierarchy for loans and advances to customers.
+Geographical and liquidity analyses of loans and advances to customers are disclosed in Note 32.
+The information on related party transactions is disclosed in Note 39.